cmerrill01/startup/README.md

 - **Name Display:** A placeholder for the user's username is shown in the navigation bar on the gameplay and scores pages.
 - **Database Data Placeholder:** The table in the Scores page will pull data from the database
 - **WebSocket Data Placeholder:** The table labeled "Currently Playing" on the gameplay page will show data pushed from the server regarding who is playing and what their score is.

+## CSS Deliverable

+For this deliverable, I styled my web application so that it has the appearance of the finished product.

+- **Header, footer, and main content body:** The header and footer are a constant size, are anchored to the top and bottom of the screen, and disappear if the screen is too short.
+The main content body adjusts its layout depending on the size of the screen
+- **Navigation elements:** I used and adjusted Bootstrap formatting for the navigation bar at the top of the screen.
+- **Responsive layout:** The gameplay page adjusts its layout depending on the size of the screen
+- **Application elements:** Used card-like formatting to enhance visibility of data the player will use for decision-making
+- **Application text content:** Bootstrap default fonts throughout.
+- **Application images:** The image of Adam Smith is contained in an aside element on the "How to Play" page.